 Choosing the right sweet potato to bake

-Baking sweet potato is an art!
+Baking whole sweet potatoes is an art!
 Before you start using my 5 tips, you need to find the right sweet potato.
 No sweet potato will be perfect if you choose the wrong shaped sweet potato.

 Here are a few things to look for in your sweet potato

 Sweet potatoes come in many shapes and sizes.
 There are long ones, small ones, fat ones, skinny ones and thick ones.
-It’s hard to decide which one to choose.
+It’s hard to decide which size to choose at the grocery store.

 If you are going to be loading a baked sweet potato, it HAS TO BE LONG.
 This way you will be able to load the ingredients evenly and make it look like its really loaded!